Arithorn/docker-bind/README.md

 ----

 Bind caching DNS server based on Alpine with support for DNS forwarders, infinite wild-card DNS, infinite extra hosts, reverse DNS, DNSSEC timing settings and others.
+Updated to allow recursion on new versions of bind.

 | Docker Hub | Upstream Project |